 ProfileEvents.Values(Array(UInt64)) — Values of metrics that are listed in the

-Settings.Names(Array(String)) — Names of settings that were changed when the client run a query.
-To enable logging of settings changing, set the
+Settings.Names(Array(String)) — Names of settings that were changed when the client ran the query.
+To enable logging changes to settings, set the

 log_query_settingsparameter to 1.

 Settings.Values(Array(String)) — Values of settings that are listed in the

 Each query creates one or two rows in the

 query_log table, depending on the status of the query:

 - If the query execution is successful, two events with types 1 and 2 are created (see the

 - If an error occurred during query processing, two events with types 1 and 4 are created.

 - If an error occurred before launching the query, a single event with type 3 is created.